• Campground Host • Conservation Education • Office/Clerical • Other • Tour Guide/Interpretation • Visitor Information • General Assistance

 Location: Newberry National Volcanic Monument within the Deschutes National Forest, Bend/Lapine OR

-Time Commitment: Four days a week at an 8 hour shift per person.
+Four days a week at an 8-hour shift per person.
 For couples, individual hours may be reduced to 28 hours/week for each person.
-Consecutive days off are guaranteed.
+Consecutive days off are guaranteed. $15 per diem rate per position day served (not per individual if a couple), that will be reimbursable to cover expenses.

-Job Duties: The primary duties of the uniformed host position include, but are not limited to: welcoming and orienting Monument visitors, providing in-depth information on Monument sites, assisting with trip planning within the Monument, and cashiering at the Paulina Visitor Center bookstore as well as selling recreation passes.
-Cash handling and recordkeeping experience required.
+Job Duties: The primary duties of the uniformed host position include, but are not limited to: welcoming and orienting Monument visitors, providing in-depth information on Monument sites, assisting with trip planning within the Monument, and cashiering at the Paulina Visitor Center bookstore including selling recreation passes.
+Cash handling and recordkeeping experience is required.
 Supplemental duties may include opportunities for interpretation including guiding hikes, day and evening ranger talks, Jr. Forest Ranger activities, and roving interpretation.
 Individuals will be assigned special interpretive projects according to their skills and interests.
-Willingness to assist with maintenance, trail work, and compliance preferred.
-Moderate fitness level and ability to hike up to 3 miles is desired.
+Willingness to assist with maintenance, trail work, and compliance is preferred.
+Moderate fitness level and ability to hike up to 3 miles are desired.

 Housing: Couple or individual must be able to provide their own RV or travel trailer with its age being 2002 or newer.
-A photo of the RV may be requested prior to job offer.
-An aggregate surfaced RV pad is provided which includes water, septic, garbage, and electric service as well as propane or generator fuel reimbursement.
-The electric service is currently 30 amp and efforts are underway to upgrade the site to 50 amp at some point this season.
-Reimbursement for laundering uniforms is available.
-The Visitor Center, trails, a lake, and a waterfall are within walking distance of the RV pad.
-Dogs must be leashed at all times.
+A photo of the RV may be requested prior to position offer.
+An aggregate-surfaced RV pad (30’ and 40’ pads available) is provided which includes water, septic, garbage, and 30/50 amp electric service, as well as propane or generator fuel reimbursement.
+Laundry facilities on site are undergoing maintenance and are anticipated to be functional before July of 2019.
+Wireless internet is available at the visitor center grounds area and provide enough bandwidth for basic communications and search functions (no streaming or downloading).
+The Visitor Center, trails, Paulina Lake, and Paulina Falls are within walking distance of the RV pad.
+The RV pad is situated at an administrative area away from visitors and is part of a 5 pad cluster all of which may be occupied by other staff or volunteer neighbors.
+Dogs must be leashed at all times and not be prone to excessive barking.

 About the Area: Nearby towns are La Pine (18 miles/20-25 minutes), Sunriver (28 miles/30-35 minutes), and Bend (45 miles/45-50 minutes).
 La Pine has a grocery store, bank and some additional services.
 All services can be found in Bend including a major medical center.